 - Don’t use your hands - Many professional bakers will tell you not to use your hands for mixing the dough.
 This is because the heat of your hands will melt the butter (or lard).
 But we also work in real homestead kitchens, so if using your hands gets the job done, don’t get too fussy about it.

-- Egg Wash – That’s right, egg wash the bottom of the pie crust before filling it.
-To make an egg wash, whisk together one egg with one tablespoon of water.
-Once you’ve rolled your pie crust out and placed it in your pie pan, brush some egg wash over the entire bottom and place it back in the refrigerator for a few minutes.
+- Egg Wash - Once you’ve rolled your pie crust out and placed it in your pie pan, brush some egg wash (one egg mixed with one tablespoon of water) over the entire bottom and place it back in the refrigerator for a few minutes.
 The egg wash will harden and create a barrier between the crust and the filling, keeping the bottom of the pie crust from getting soggy.